natallzl/data310/FinalProjectBrainstorm.md

 - the effect of pesticides on honey bees & honey production
 - image identification of bees carrying pollen vs not carrying pollen

-**Problem statement:**

-- *introduces your selected topic,*
-- *identifies significant goals associated with the implementation of your applied machine learning method,*
-- *demonstrates why your problem is important, and*
-- *describes and analyzes the complex nature of your problem including any process oriented causes and effects.*

 **Research question:** Can a CNN be used to classify whether a bee is carrying pollen or not?

 **Data description:**